space-contributes/arby-audio_3d/README.md

 *(replace with your own .wav URL)*

-## OR:
+## OR: FOR WINDOWS, FASTER WAY:

+Run the WOO.bat

+# FOR MACOS AND LINUX:

-Run the WOO.bat or .WOO.sh file as admin/root.
+or .WOO.sh for Linux OR MacOS file as admin/root.
 For .sh:
 chmod +x WOO.sh && sudo ./WOO.sh